The Aviator (2004)

 images reflect the film-standards of the periods he depicts.
 It makes

 for a joyful ride and particularly so for people interested in the

 history of film.
-It presents one of the most colourful and important
+The Aviator presents one of the most colourful and important

-personalites from the previous century, and it does it with respect and
+personalities from the previous century, and it does so with respect and

 among Scorsese's best.